 How big should my bird's cage be?

-Plastic perches are easy to clean and disinfect but may prove slippery for gripping and are only available in a couple of sizes.
-Larger birds may chew and splinter the plastics into sharp pieces.
+Plastic perches are easy to clean and disinfect but may prove slippery for birds to grip.
+Larger birds may chew and splinter the plastic into sharp pieces, so plastic perches should not be used with large birds.

 What sort of food and water dishes should I provide?